Diocese of Chichester: Insignia and shield of the diocese

-Most of the older English cathedrals have arms of a simple design, usually various combinations of crosses, swords, keys and so on.
-Our Lady and the Holy Child are however shown in the top third of Lincoln's shield and occupy the whole of Salisbury's shield.
-Excluding the diocese of Sodor and Man, which was linked with Denmark prior to 1546, Chichester is the only other old diocese which includes a human figure in its arms.
-Over the centuries identifying the figure has attracted some unusual theories.
+Most of the older English cathedrals have arms of a simple design, usually various combinations of crosses, swords, keys, and so on.
+Our Lady and the Holy Child are, however, shown in the top third of Lincoln's shield and occupy the whole of Salisbury's shield.
+Excluding the Diocese of Sodor and Man, which was linked with Denmark prior to 1546, Chichester is the only other old diocese that includes a human figure in its arms.
+Over the centuries, identifying the figure has attracted some unusual theories.
 The most common misconception, which was still being repeated in 1894, was that the arms show "Presbyter John sitting on a tombstone".
-Presbyter John, or "Prester John" as he is more commonly known, was a figure of mediaeval fantasy who appeared in many books and travellers tales.
-It was said that he was an all-powerful and immensely rich Christian emperor who lived in the East or in Africa and who would come to the aid of crusaders.
+Presbyter John, or "Prester John" as he is more commonly known, was a figure of medieval fantasy who appeared in many books and travellers' tales.
+It was said that he was an all-powerful and immensely rich Christian emperor who lived in the East or in Africa and who would come to the aid of Crusaders.
 A letter circulated in Europe in about 1165 referred to the annual visit of Prester John and his army, complete with chariots and elephants, to the tomb of the prophet Daniel in Babylonia Deserta.
 It was the imagery of this letter that seems to have become attached to Chichester's diocesan coat of arms.

-Much more likely is that the imagery is parallel to that seen in an early fourteenth-century manuscript of the Apocalypse of St John.
+It is much more likely that the imagery is parallel to that seen in an early fourteenth-century manuscript of the Apocalypse of St John.
 This illustrates several passages with a figure who variously has a sword across his mouth, holds an open book, and is seated on a throne.
-The clearest illustration accompanies chapter 19, verses 11-16:
+The clearest illustration accompanies chapter 19, verses 11–16:

 I saw heaven standing open and there before me was a white horse, whose rider is called Faithful and True.
 With justice he judges and makes war.
 His eyes are like blazing fire, and on his head are many crowns.
 He has a name written on him that no-one knows but he himself.
 He is dressed in a robe dipped in blood, and his name is the Word of God.
 The armies of heaven were following him, riding on white horses and dressed in fine linen, white and clean.
 Out of his mouth comes a sharp sword with which to strike down the nations.
 "He will rule them with an iron sceptre."
 He treads the winepress of the fury of the wrath of God Almighty.
 On his robe and on his thigh he has this name written: King of kings and Lord of Lords.